USA Women vs Nigeria Women prediction, preview, team news and more | International Women's Friendlies 2022

-USA Women will host Nigeria Women in an international friendly at the Children's Mercy Park in Kansas on Saturday.
+USA Women and Nigeria Women will square off in the second of their double-header friendly at the Audi Field on Tuesday.

-The two teams have secured qualification for the 2023 FIFA Women's World Cup and will use this game to continue their preparation for the Mundial billed to take place in New Zealand and Australia.
+The reigning world champions secured a comfortable 4-0 victory in the first friendly on Saturday.
+Sophia Smith's first-half brace helped the USWNT take a 3-0 lead into the break before Alex Morgan completed the rout with a second-half penalty.

-The USWNT are coming off a 1-0 victory over Canada in the final of the CONCACAF Women's Championship in July.
-Alex Morgan scored the winner from the spot in the 78th minute.
+The game will serve as a preparation for the FIFA Women's World Cup next year, with both teams having secured qualification for the competition.

 USA Women vs Nigeria Women Head-to-Head